What sets apart the best apps for learning German?

-The 13 Best Apps for Learning German
+The 13 Best Apps for Learning German Like a Boss

 Android: FluentU on Google Play

-We use real-world videos and turn them into language-learning opportunities.
+We use real-world German videos and turn them into language-learning opportunities.
 Students can watch music videos, news items and other media to simultaneously immerse themselves in the German language and build an understanding of the German culture.
 Throughout it all, our focus is on learning German in context and with useful examples.

 By using real-life videos, the content is kept fresh and current.
 Topics cover a lot of ground, from soccer, TV shows and movies to commercials and viral videos.
 This also ensures that learners are confronted with German as it is actually spoken while also gaining insight into German popular culture.